Is Body Recomposition Possible? A Case Study from our Sydney fitness studio:

-In January 2019, we started working with a client, Arthur Da Silver.
-Arthur was 5-foot-8 and weighted roughly around 80kg.
-We helped him clean up his nutrition until he was consistently hitting around 2500 calories and 160 grams of protein per day.
+In January 2019, we started working with a client, Arthur Da Silva.
+Arthur was 5-foot-8 and weighed roughly around 80kg.
+We helped him clean up his nutrition until he consistently hit around 2500 calories and 160 grams of protein per day.

-And body recomposition for women can be equally successful.
+Body recomposition for women can be equally successful.
 While women often have different goals to men in terms of body shape, the principle of body recomposition for females is essentially the same as for males.
 Play Video